 Your brand.
 Because familiarity in your brand builds credibility.
 Credibility builds trust.
 And trust leads to more sales.

 Your products.
 Because if your client doesn’t not know what you do, then they won’t know to ask us for them.

-Remember, the more marketing is done, the less is required in the sales process.
+Remember, the more effective your marketing is, the less you will be required to do in the sales process.